Topics

 If a family can afford to take in a child as adoptive parents, don't they have some money to spare and feed their adoptee a somewhat balanced diet three times a day?

-Although what they eat and caloric intake may differ from family to family, those changes don’t necessarily lead to a change in what I call their base weight.
+Although what they eat and caloric intake may differ from family to family, those changes are not necessarily "environmental changes" that cause changes in weight.
 Just because the adoptive parents are thin does not mean that adoptees will become thin even if they eat the same diet.

-On the contrary, a fundamental change in weight and body shape occurs when one’s base weight itself goes up due to intestinal starvation, which requires three (+one) factors to be induced.
+On the contrary, I believe that a fundamental increase in weight and body shape occurs when one’s set-point weight itself goes up, which is induced by intestinal starvation.

 [Related article]

-In Japan in the past few decades, our traditional eating habits have been declining.
-Instead, our diet has become more westernized and our ways of working have become more diverse.
+In Japan over the past few decades, our traditional eating habits have been declining.
+Instead, Westernized eating and diverse work styles have become more prevalent.

-This is the "environmental factors and human behaviors" for recent obesity epidemic, I want to say, and I believe that environmental factors has more influence than genetics.
-(Of course, genetic factors cannot be ignored).
+This is what I would like to call the "environmental factors and human behaviors" for the recent obesity epidemic, and while genetic factors are, of course, undeniable, I believe that environmental factors are quite significant.

 4. Will the shape of your body from childhood continue?